linux-system-roles/podman/README.md

   specify this, then the global default `podman_systemd_unit_scope` will be used.
 Otherwise, the scope will be `system` for root containers, and `user` for user containers.
+* `activate_systemd_unit` - Whether or not to activate the systemd unit when it is created.
+If you do not specify this, then the global default `podman_activate_systemd_unit` will be used, which is `true` by default.
 * `kube_file_src` - This is the name of a file on the controller node which will be copied to `kube_file` on the managed node.
 This is a file in Kubernetes YAML format.
 Do not specify this if you specify `kube_file_content`.